nodejs/TSC/surveys/promise-rejections/survey.md

 foo(); // 4.
 Unhandled, but execution continues

 const rejected = foo(); // 5.
-Unhandled on current event loop turn
+Unhandled on current event loop turn, but handled

-// 4. ... but handled in a future turn of the event loop when the setTimeout
+                        // in a future turn of the event loop when the
-// callback is executed.
-setTimeout(() => rejected.catch(() => console.error("an error occured")), 100);
+                        // setTimeout callback below is executed. setTimeout(() => rejected.catch(() => console.error("an error occured")), 100);
 ```

-As we can see in the examples, an unhandled rejection might be handled in the future, like example 4, but it might also stay unhandled forever (like example 5).
+As we can see in the examples, an unhandled rejection might be handled in the future, like example 5, but it might also stay unhandled forever (like example 4).

 Certain unhandled rejections may in rare cases leave your application in a non-deterministic and unsafe state, whether it's internal application state (including memory leaks), external resources used by your application (say, file handles or database connections), or external state (say, consistency of data in a database).